Grenada vs St Kitts Citizenship by Investment Program Analysis

 3. No obligatory length of stay.
 You are not required to live in or even visit Grenada.
 Your entire application from start to finish can be conducted remotely and there is no residency requirement once you’ve acquired your Grenada passport.
 There are also no language tests or academic requirements.

 4. Family inclusion.
 The CBI application is family-inclusive, embracing your entire family – spouse, dependent children, parents, siblings, and even grandparents.
 Even better, lifelong citizenship is automatically passed on to the future generation.
-Moreover, Grenada recognizes dual citizenship, so you don’t have to give up your nationality to reap the program’s benefits.
+Moreover, Grenada recognizes dual nationality, so you don’t have to give up your nationality to reap the program’s benefits.

 5. Tax advantages.
 Comparing tax advantages of Grenada vs St Kitts citizenship reveal benefits from both countries.
 Tax residents, non-residents, and citizens alike enjoy an attractive tax structure with no tax on foreign income and no wealth or inheritance tax.